-- 1 The Confederation shall establish principles on the harmonisation of direct taxes of the Confederation, the Cantons and the Municipalities; it shall take into account the efforts of the Cantons to harmonise their taxes. - 2 The harmonisation shall concern tax liability, tax object, taxation period, and procedural and criminal law on taxation.
-Harmonisation shall not cover tax scales, tax rates, and tax-exempt amounts - 3 The Confederation may issue regulations against arrangements granting unjustified tax advantages
+- 1 The Confederation shall set out principles on the harmonisation of the direct taxes imposed by the Confederation, the Cantons and the communes; it shall take account of the efforts towards harmonisation made by the Cantons. - 2 Harmonisation shall extend to tax liability, the object of the tax and the tax period, procedural law and the law relating to tax offences.
+Matters excluded from harmonisation shall include in particular tax scales, tax rates and tax allowances. - 3 The Confederation may issue regulations to prevent unjustified tax benefits.

 © Prof. Dr. iur.
-Madeleine Simonek, University of Zurich, Fall Semester 2020
+Madeleine Simonek, University of Zurich, Fall Semester 2021